Feds: Florida doctor stole $26M to fund political ambition

 Investigators within the federal Department of Health and Human Services said that deGraft-Johnson claimed to have performed over a five-year period more than 3,600 atherectomies, a minimally invasive procedure that clears potentially dangerous buildup in arteries.
 Authorities said the doctor’s practice in Tallahassee, Florida, also filed claims for angioplasties that were never performed.

-In court documents filed Friday by the U.S. Attorney’s Office for the Northern District of Florida, prosecutors sought to keep the doctor in custody, arguing that he was a flight risk because his “ultimate long-term professional goal” was to one day become the president of Ghana.
+In court documents filed by the U.S. Attorney’s Office for the Northern District of Florida, prosecutors argued to keep the doctor in custody, asserting that he was a flight risk because his “ultimate long-term professional goal” was to one day become the president of Ghana.

+U.S. Magistrate Judge Charles A. Stampelos agreed and ordered deGraft-Johnson held until trial, set for March 23.

 The government said it was “not in a position to evaluate the feasibility of such an endeavor” but saw evidence that he had “been hard at work using the proceeds of fraud in the United States to establish an empire in a foreign country.”